VeronicaHurtado/FinTech-Module1-Challenge/README.md

 - Both Android and iOS mobile native applications.

 ## Landscape
 Raiz Invest Limited is under the "Wealth Management" FinTech domain, and it is listed on the ASX under the Diversified Financials industry group.

 [//]: # (* What have been the major trends and innovations of this domain over the last 5–10 years?)

-[//]: # ()
-[//]: # (* What are the other major companies in this domain?)
+Traditionally, if you need to find someone who can provide advice on investments in Australia, the first step would be to google for Financial Advisors in your area or perhaps asking a friend.
+Then, if you are cautious enough, you would visit the [Financial advisers register](https://moneysmart.gov.au/financial-advice/financial-advisers-register) to make sure you are dealing with a legitimate Business.
+Next, depending on the service you require, you have to take into consideration the Fees, which may include: Financial plan fee, Implementation fee, Ongoing advice fees, Investment management fees, etc.
+You could end-up paying thousands of dollars each year in management fees that are deducted from your investment returns.

+After the Global Financial Crisis in 2008, Banks lost credibility and trust, which opened a window for new providers.
+Bitcoin and other cryptocurrencies emerged.
+Additionally, the adoption of Smartphones has resulted in an increase demand for online services.
+Cloud Services like AWS offering a pay-as-you-go approach have made Technologies more attainable for new Companies.
+The Technologically literate Consumers no longer consider the traditional Wealth Management model good enough.
+All these trends have translated into an increase of startup Businesses using Technology to change the game in the financial market and compete against the giants by making these services more accessible.

-Other companies in the Wealth Management / Financial Services space include:
+Other companies sharing the Wealth Management / Financial Services space with Raiz Invest include:
 - Spaceship
 - CommSec (Commonwealth Bank of Australia)
 - Stash
 - Acorns (Its American cousin)
 - ChangEd (Another round up offering)
-- Bundil
+- Stockspot
 - Cred
+- Six Park

 ## Results